Emar: Hittite period

 the Land of Astata (Ashtata) which included Tell Fray.
 Correlating the kings of Emar with the known king-list of Carchemish provides some absolute dating.

+Siege of Emar

 Archaeological and written documentation come to an end in the late twelfth century BC as a result of the Bronze Age collapse.
 The actual date of destruction has been placed at 1187 BC in the 2nd regnal year of king Meli-Shipak II of Babylon (r.
 1186-1172 BCE).

+The dating of this siege has been difficult to determine.
+With it occurring during the time of Bulalu, others place it during the reign of Pilsu-Dagan.

+Tarwi (TAR.PI) conducted a successful siege of Emar during a 'year of distress' (famine).
+One proposal is to link the perpetrator of the siege with the city of Turira.
+While Yamada highlights these other dates, he himself goes on to state "Indeed, in view of the severity of the inflation, it may be even reasonable to assume that the siege by the TAR-PI troops and the tremendous famine led to the final destruction of Emar" and thus attributes this siege to the final destruction of the city.

 Classical Age

 Roman period

 The site remained desolate at the unstable eastern borders of the Roman Empire, resettled nearby as Barbalissos.
 In 253, it was the site of the Battle of Barbalissos between the Sassanid Persians under Shapur I and Roman troops.

 Archaeology

 The initial salvage excavations in advance of the rising waters of the Syrian Tabqa Dam project impounding Lake El Assad were undertaken by two French teams, in 1972-76, under the direction of Jean-Claude Margueron.